Nazism in Sweden

 Particularly in the 1990s, there was a plethora of neo-Nazi organizations, most infamous being the militant network Vitt Ariskt Motstånd ("VAM") which translates to White Aryan Resistance but was not associated with the US organization bearing the same name.
 VAM promoted the idea about a race war and gathered young skinheads and neo-Nazi activists in several cities, and their members committed several serious crimes, including arsons, armed bank robberies, weapons and arms thefts against desolate Swedish army and police headquarters, and series of brutal assaults and beatings.
 Other groups such as the Riksfronten and the party National Socialist Front (NSF) was also founded.

 Similar to the movement during WWII, there was tendencies toward fragmentation, disagreements and infighting, which accelerated after the Malexander murders, a 1999 bank robbery and murder of two policemen by a group of militant neo-nazi criminals whose aim was to form a revolutionary underground Nazi organization.
 It also evolved as a variety of explicitly racist organizations which drew from other sources.
 The Swedish Resistance Movement was also formed by former VAM leaders.
 Short-term attempts to create an umbrella organization were discontinued after some time.
 In the 2000s, the National Socialist Front remained the largest Swedish Nazi organization, gaining around 1400 votes in the parliamentary elections of 2006.
 It was officially shut down in November 2008, and replaced by (or renamed to) the Party of the Swedes.
 The largest demonstrations was the annual "Salem march" (Salemmarschen) every December from 2001 to 2011.
 The first demonstrations attracted 2000 participants, but this number dwindled for each year.
 The magazine Expo, co-founded by Stieg Larsson, campaigns against "modern" Swedish Nazism and right-wing extremism.

 Forerunners

 The early Nazi movement in Sweden had its roots in various anti-semitic organizations formed in the late 1800s.

-Between 1919 and 1931, Barthold Lundén published the anti-semitic populist newspaper Vidi, inspired by earlier dreams by Mauritz Rydgren to establish an anti-semitic broadsheet in the early 1900s.
+In the 1920s, Barthold Lundén published the anti-semitic populist newspaper Vidi, which was inspired by Mauritz Rydgren's earlier attempts to establish an anti-semitic broadsheet in the early 1900s.
 Vidi ran several campaigns against both Jews and homosexuals.
 In 1923 Lundén also founded the Swedish Antisemitic Union (Svenska Antisemitiska Föreningen) which remained active until 1931.
 Many of the drivers of Swedish Nazism emerged from this environment.